xArm-Developer/xArm-Python-SDK/doc/api/xarm_api_code.md

 - 6: tcp protocol flag error
 - 7: tcp reply command and send command do not match
 - 8: send command error, may be network exception
-- 9: reversed, no use
+- 9: state is not ready to move
 - 10: reversed, no use
 - 11: other error
 - 12: parameter error